 Once water builds up in a hatchway entrance, the puddles will expand into the basement.

 We Can Stop Your Hatchway Door From Flooding Your Basement!

 Whether your hatchway doors are leaking or you have some other basement flooding problem, your local waterproofing experts at AFS Foundation & Waterproofing Specialists have the solution you need.
 From leaky hatchways to flooding floors, iron ochre issues, wall cracks, or even ugly basement windows, we have it all!

 We’d like to meet with you and show how we can make your basement dry — all the time!
 Contact us today to schedule your free basement waterproofing quote!

 Each free quote comes at no obligation and includes an on-site inspection, personal consultation, and free written cost quote.
 We’ll also send along a complimentary copy of our full-color waterproofing book!

-We serve the Alabama area, including Huntsville, Madison, Birmingham and many nearby areas.
+We serve Huntsville, Birmingham, Mobile, Columbus, Nashville, Chattanooga, and Biloxi and many nearby areas.